Office hours: Mon.-Thurs, 7:45-8:15 AM or by special arrangement

 Assessments and their review comply with and pertain to current school board policy.
 If you have further questions, you may talk to me privately.

-***CITIZENSHIP: I intend for you to be thoughtful, respectful, courteous people --to me, to one another.
+***CITIZENSHIP: I intend for you to be thoughtful, respectful, courteous people to me, to one another.
 Occasionally one might lapse into immature, thoughtless behavior.
 As I said above, your attitude is key to everything.
 I am committed to a safe learning environment.
-To me, being in a safe environment means total respect for everyone-- me, your classmates, and any visitors.
+To me, being in a safe environment means total respect for everyone—for me, for your classmates, and for any visitors.
+All students will begin the course with an S and that the linked rubric will be used to evaluate citizenship.

 ****(A) Deep down, we all want to be treated respectfully.
 We don’t like to be called names, or physically hurt or bullied.
 Treat everyone the way you ideally want to be treated.
-Hint: If you wouldn’t use language or behavior in front of the King of Spain, you don’t say it or do it in the classroom. * This is your one warning.
-I have found very few people who are, in fact, disrespectful.
-IF you are, you will be spending time with me outside of class, writing essays about how you can improve your attitude, and a possible visit to the assistant Principal of Discipline might be in the cards too.
+Hint: If you wouldn’t use language or behavior in front of the King of Spain, you don’t say it or do it in my class.* This is your one warning.
+A one-time event will result in your citizenship going to an “N” (Needs Improvement) and you will have an opportunity to raise it to an “S” if nothing else happens.
+Disrespectful behavior will result in loss of participation points for the day, and if it happens more than once, you will receive a “U”.

 Students who cheat will receive a “0”on the assignment and a “U” on the citizenship grade for the quarter.
 Consequences of violations will be determined based on the Academic Honesty Policy.
 Consult the Academic Honesty Policy for further explanations and repercussions.